 Start Buying BTC

 After these three steps, you are all ready to start buying BTC, depending on your financial abilities and plans.
-Using an exchange platform is the most popular way of buying BTC but you can also use Bitcoin ATMs or peer-to-peer exchanges to buy crypto assets.
+Using an exchange platform is the most popular way of buying BTC, but you can also use Bitcoin ATMs or peer-to-peer exchanges to buy crypto assets.
+Keep in mind different methods incur different amounts of transaction fees.
 In any case, what you have to decide is the amount you want to purchase.
 In some cases, it’s good to buy a very small amount of Bitcoin for your first transaction, to make sure your payment method, exchange account, and wallet are working together properly.

-If you want to buy the smallest possible amount of BTC for your first time purchase, it’s important to know that theoretically, this amount is 0.00000001 BTC, denominated in satoshis, the smallest unit of Bitcoin.
-Each BTC has 100.000.000 satoshis and the smallest amount of satoshis you can buy on an exchange platform is generally defined by the platform’s policy itself.
-For instance, Coinbase requires you to buy at least 2 USD or EUR worth of Bitcoin as the minimum amount to place a purchase order using fiat money.
+If you want to buy the smallest possible amount of BTC for your first-time purchase, it’s important to know that theoretically, this amount is 0.00000001 BTC, denominated in satoshis, the smallest unit of Bitcoin.
+Each BTC has 100.000.000 satoshis, and the smallest amount of satoshis you can buy on an exchange platform is generally defined by the platform’s policy itself.
+For instance, Coinbase requires you to buy at least 2 US dollars or EUR worth of Bitcoin as the minimum amount to place a purchase order using fiat money.

 You should definitely pay attention to the volatility of Bitcoin and decide on what is the minimum amount that you can invest in the currency without feeling bad if you lose the money.
-So the minimum amount is an individual category that depends largely on what you want to achieve and how much you are willing to invest, but it is always good to start out with smaller units of BTC and gradually build up your crypto asset portfolio.
+So the minimum amount is an individual category that depends largely on what you want to achieve, your risk tolerance, and how much you are willing to invest, but it is always good to start out with smaller units of BTC and gradually build up your crypto asset portfolio.